AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

 ## Implement audio and video calling

-This section introduces the core steps for implementing audio and video callings in your project.
+This section introduces the core steps for implementing audio and video calls in your project.

 ### Initialize AgoraChatCallKit